AJV009/XeonAJ_AJV009/readme.md

 - **Languages Known:** English, Hindi, Marathi, Malayalam.

 # Career Objective
-### An opportunity to utilize my skills and advance my ablities in the area of tech in general.
-I love to explore topics around BioTech, AI, Quantum Computing and Security, since there is a sweetspot between them - Consciousness clonning/transfer.
+### An opportunity to utilize my skills and advance my abilities in the area of tech in general.
+I love to explore topics around BioTech, AI, Quantum Computing and Security, since there is a sweetspot between them - Consciousness cloning/transfer.

 # Experiences, Certificates and Skills

-### Engineer - Full Stack at QED42 (May 2023 - present)
+### AI Engineer at QED42 (May 2023 - present)
-Full stack Engineer.
-Exploring areas beyond Drupal.
+AI Engineer.
+Augmenting AI into existing applications.
 Developing POCs and MVPs for clients.
 (AI Enhanced Experiences)

 ### Associate Engineer - Full Stack at QED42 (May 2021 - May 2023)
 Full stack Drupal developer.
-Worked with various contrib ans custom Drupal modules and with various companies for projects.
+Worked with various contrib and custom Drupal modules and with various companies for projects.
 (Multisite, Multilingual, Decoupled)

 ### Internship at QED42 (Sept 2020 - April 2021)
 A training program to become a Full Stack Drupal Developer